 Information for Merit and P&S Staff

-The Staff Tuition Reimbursement Program encourages continual learning and educational development by providing tuition assistance to eligible Merit and Professional & Scientific staff for course work taken from an accredited post-secondary institution.
+The Staff Tuition Reimbursement Program encourages continual learning and educational development by providing tuition assistance to eligible Merit and Professional & Scientific staff for course work taken from an Iowa regents institution.

 Please read the 4.75 Staff Tuition Reimbursement Program Policy to learn about eligibility, funding, program requirements and procedure changes.